Celebration (1970s band): Background

 During the late 1970s, Beach Boys singer Mike Love began to work on outside projects.
 His first major work was with a new band, Celebration.
 The band featured members of the short lived band King Harvest as well as future and current Beach Boys live backing members.
+Love met Charles Lloyd and Ron Altbach in the 1960s while studying Transcendental Meditation.
+Love attributed the formation of the band to their shared interest in meditating.

 The band's first project was a soundtrack for the film Almost Summer.
 The lead single of the name was written by Love and his Beach Boys bandmates Al Jardine and Brian Wilson and also featured backing vocals from Brian Wilson.
 The song reached No. 28 on the Billboard Hot 100 in 1978.
 The band followed up the album with two more albums, one of original material and another of disco numbers.
 Despite several live appearances and some success, the band disbanded in 1979; however, some members of the group continued to perform with Mike Love in the Beach Boys backing band.